XuyangBai/PPF-FoldNet/README.md

 # PyTorch PPF-FoldNet
-This repo is implementation for PPF-FoldNet(https://arxiv.org/abs/1808.10322v1) in pytorch.
+This repo is the implementation for PPF-FoldNet(https://arxiv.org/abs/1808.10322v1) in pytorch 1.0 .

 ## Project Structure